-a.
-A minimum CGPA of 2.50 on the 4.00 scale in all courses taken locally and/or transferred into the program, no courses incomplete, and no grade lower than "C" (2.0) in Professional Education (defined as any course with an EDXX prefix), Specialization, or BEd Minor courses;

-b.
-Successfully completed a minimum of 50 credits that meet program requirements.
-These credits must include successful completion of (or current enrolment in) all of the following professional education courses:
+- 4. The candidate's file must also contain an unofficial transcript showing: - a) Minimum CGPA of 2.50 on the 4.00 scale on all courses taken locally and/or transferred into the program, no courses incomplete, and no grade lower than "C" (2.0) in professional education (defined as any course with an EDXX prefix), Specialization, or BEd Minor courses; - b) Successful completion of a minimum of 50 credits that meet program requirements.
+These credits must include all of the following professional education courses:

+Elementary: EDPR 285 Orientation to Teaching

+EDIT 250 Technology Skills for Educators

-EDCI 234 C&I in Elementary School Physical
+EDCI 234 C&I in Elementary School Physical Education

-Education

 EDCI 235 C&I in Art (K-12)

 EDCI 240 C&I in Elementary School Music

-EDCI 321 C&I in Elementary School Language Arts
+EDCI 317 C&I in Elementary School Reading

-EDCI 322 C&I in Elementary School Reading
+EDCI 318 C&I in Elementary School Language Arts

 EDCI 338 C&I in Elementary School Mathematics

 EDPS 265 Theories of Development and Learning

 EDPS 342 Educational Measurements

-EDCI 235 EDCI 240 EDCI 321 EDCI 322 EDCI 338 EDPS 265
+Secondary: EDPR 285 Orientation to Teaching

+EDIT 250 Technology Skills for Educators

-Secondary: EDPS 265 Theories of Development and Learning
+EDPS 265 Theories of Development and Learning

-EDCI 328 Instructional Techniques in Secondary
+EDCI 328 Instructional Techniques in Secondary Schools

-Schools

 EDPS 342 Educational Measurements

-AND a minimum of 18 credits in the chosen

-Specialization and/or BEd Minor.
+AND a minimum of 18 credits in the chosen Specialization and/or BEd Minor.

-c.
-Evidence of having satisfied any special concern(s) previously expressed by the Teacher Preparation Council.
+c) Evidence of having satisfied any special concerns previously expressed by the Teacher Preparation Council.

-Following the BEd Full Admission Interview, BEd Faculty will make recommendation to the Teacher Preparation Council for acceptance or denial of admission for the candidate
+Following the BEd Admission Interview, BEd Faculty will make recommendation to the Teacher Preparation Council for acceptance or denial of BEd Admission for the candidate.